geraldstanje/rust-arm-cortex-a9/README.md

 # Compiling:
 make all

-The output will be a binary called blinky.elf. <br />
+The output will be a binary called blinky.elf.

 ARM Core0 runs Ubuntu Linux and ARM Core1 will load blinky.elf using the remoteproc kernel module.
 For more information see henrys blog.

 # Structure: